MaceShafe/Mason-S-Database-App-class/README.md

 ### Personal notes

 I'm frankly not super sure on how well I'm understanding this, I've followed through all the videos well enough but it still seems like I get lost in the code half the time, maybe over winter break I'll try to make a C# project on my own.
-If Mr. Endoza is reading through this please suggest any ideas for personal projects!
+If Mr. Mendoza is reading through this please suggest any ideas for personal projects!